Transportation Data designs and implements studies, develops databases, monitors trends and analyses data relating to all modes of travel.

 Changing travel trends during COVID-19

-Over the month of March, Transportation Data has been collecting data on how the COVID-19 pandemic has changed the way Calgarians move around the city.
-The full report and appendix illustrates the impact of physical distancing measures and closure of non-essential businesses and services on a variety of transportation modes.
+Transportation Data has been collecting data on how the COVID-19 pandemic has changed the way Calgarians move around the city.
+Click here to view the reports.

 Calgary Traffic Count System

 The Calgary Traffic Count System or CalTRACS is an online application that you can use to access The City's transportation data collected over the past 40 years.
 With this system, you can now search data that displays counts of pedestrians, bicyclists, and vehicles at intersections and on streets within Calgary.
 You can also view data on the number of pedestrians using crosswalks, the types of vehicles and the speeds of vehicles travelling on selected streets.
 Viewing this information is an opportunity for citizens to identify travel trends in their community.